-Area: R= Risk; L= legal/regulatory; E= ethical; KM=Key Measure; F= findings; T=on-time; A=accurate; C=complete; Tr=trained, V=violation; NV=no violations; CI=Conflict of interest; SH=Stakeholders, PS=partners, suppliers ross our business enterprise.
+Area: R= Risk; L= legal/regulatory; E= ethical; KM=Key Measure; F= findings; T=on-time; A=accurate; C=complete; Tr=trained, V=violation; NV=no violations; CI=Conflict of interest; SH=Stakeholders, PS=partners, suppliers ous our ousmess enterprise.
 We will be: Approach/Deployment 1.
-Trust- worthy Give correct &amp; and up to date info Never enter residence without occupant presence Respectful of customer's property Never give appearance of violation of trust 2.
+Trust- worthy Give correct & and up to date info Never enter residence without occupant presence Respectful of customer's property Never give appearance of violation of trust 2.
 Profes- sional Provide info in areas of expertise Never allow personal feelings to interfere Be best at our craft Seek ways to improve 3.
-Service- oriented Customers are the reason we are here Be engaged, responsive &amp; go the extra mile We are friendly, receptive &amp; courteous Keep appointments; be on time 4.
+Service- oriented Customers are the reason we are here Be engaged, responsive & go the extra mile We are friendly, receptive & courteous Keep appointments; be on time 4.
 Fiscally Responsible Make decisions to preserve/improve service Consider rate impact on all financial decisions Prudently consider financial impacts Be transparent & follow all laws 5.
 Orga- nized Respect & follow DPU processes, policies, rules & regulations Be efficient, make decisions based on facts Present information concisely & factually 6.
-Com- mun- icative Listen to the customer Be approachable,&amp; willing to dialog Allow others to add input &amp; value Keep customers informed 7.
+Com- mun- icative Listen to the customer Be approachable, willing to dialog Allow others to add input & value Keep customers informed 7.
 Collaborative Cooperate with other groups & individuals Build consensus & gain value from diverse opinions Be a team member 8.
-Pro- gres- sive Promote intelligent, thoughtful solutions Maintain consistent standards WF &amp; customer safety are of paramount importance 9.
-Inno- vative Promote proactive, new approaches to setting goals &amp; conducting business Keep abreast of technological developments Incorporate safety &amp; improvements to practices and processes 10.
-Fair Treat all with courtesy & respect Realize that financial decisions impact all Apply rules equally to all Do not disadvantage local businesses The property of the courtest and with our four
+Pro- gres- sive Promote intelligent, thoughtful solutions Maintain consistent standards WF & customer safety are of paramount importance 9.
+Inno- vative Promote proactive, new approaches to setting goals & conducting business Keep abreast of technological developments Incorporate safety & improvements to practices and processes 10.
+Fair Treat all with courtesy & respect Realize that financial decisions impact all Apply rules equally to all Do not disadvantage local businesses Figure 1.2-5 DPU Code of Ethics is integrated with our four

-\Typical investor-owned utilities are required to do this by NMPRC; we do it for prudent utility practice (PUP).
+Typical investor-owned utilities are required to do this by NMPRC; we do it for prudent utility practice (PUP).